RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 # Amber_Heard_Influence_Effects_Fixers
-Amber Heard Influence Effects & Fixers -- Influence on Organizations, Experts, Witnesses, Open-Source Documents -- Amici Organizations Filings, Official Records, Unseen Information -- New Data Social Media Platforms on Kaggle
+Amber Heard Influence Effects & Fixers -- Influence on Organizations, Experts, Witnesses, Open-Source Documents -- Amici Organizations Filings, Official Records, Unseen Information -- New Data on Social Media
 - <i>Online Impacts to Legal Cases, Victims/Witnesses, 3rd Parties, & Society
 - See Previous Repository <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots"</a>
 - Part 2 <a href="https://www.merriam-webster.com/dictionary/spin%20doctor"><s>Spin Doctors</s></a>, Playbooks, Hollywood Fixers</i>

-#### “The truth is like a lion.
+#### <i>“The truth is like a lion.
 You don't have to defend it.
 Let it loose.
-It will defend itself.” ― Saint Augustine
+It will defend itself.” ― Saint Augustine</i>

 More Updated Data from Social Media can be found on Kaggle, which has not been analyzed or processed:
 <br> https://www.kaggle.com/amberhearddata/datasets